xTriixrx/Conways-Game-of-Life/README.md

 ```

 <p align="center">
-After running the test-system function, you should have all unit tests pass.
-If they fail, you may need to manually install the necessary packages to your QuickLisp environment with the following:
+You will need to ensure that the below packages have been installed prior to running tests and the core application:
 </p>

 ```Lisp